DR AL DOVE: Georgia Aquarium

 KIRSTY JOSHUA MBA- Enterprise St Helena (ESH)

 With a background in private sector development in specific, strategy, business management and training and development combined with experience in an economic development environment.
-Kirsty has spent the last 10 years working on behalf of Enterprise St Helena (ESH) to improve the economic and social well-being for the people of St Helena.
+Kirsty has spent the last 11 years working on behalf of Enterprise St Helena (ESH) to improve the economic and social well-being for the people of St Helena.
 Kirsty has led on the development of ESH as a professional body representing economic development in working to achieve ‘Economic Excellence’ to become on par internationally.
 Positively impacting on the overall efficiency and effectiveness of ESH and enhancing the customer/stakeholder experience and the management of performance, progress and principal risks whilst taking a holistic strategic perspective.
-Kirsty has a Global MBA from Durham University Business School and is currently writing a Teaching Paper in Strategy/Economic Development to be published with Ivey Publishing, entitled – St Helena: Landing a future for a South Atlantic Island.
+Kirsty has a Global MBA from Durham University Business School and most recently published a Teaching Paper in Strategy/Economic Development with Ivey Publishing, entitled – St Helena: Landing a future for a South Atlantic Island https://www.iveycases.com/ProductView.aspx?id=91549.

 NICOLE SHAMIER – St Helena Government